SoFluffyOS/gms_check/README.md

 # gms_check

-**This tiny plugin simply check if Google Services is avalable in the Android device.**
+**This tiny plugin simply checks if Google Services is available on the Android device.**

 For other platform, it always return `true` as default.